 What is it?

 Designed to compensate for difficulties posed by studying with a disability, DARE offers successful applicants the opportunity to avail of desired college or university courses that they may not have gotten the points for through the standard application process.
 For example, if you fall 10 or 15 points short of a 360 point course, you may still be eligible to claim a place on the course through the DARE system (so long as you’ve applied in time, but more on that later).

 In order to be considered for DARE entry, you must have completed the Leaving Certificate, be aged under 23, and have a disability of some kind (physical or mental).
 Once your application has been sent in, the status of your disability is assessed using specific criteria outlined on the AccessCollege.ie website here.

 How does it work?

 It’s really quite a straightforward process.
 First off, make sure you’ve met the CAO application deadline.
-You must then disclose your disability/learning difficulty in your CAO application, and provide a completed copy of the Supplementary Information Form by a specified date (the deadline for 2015 applications is March 1st).
+You must then disclose your disability/learning difficulty in your CAO application, and provide a completed copy of the Supplementary Information Form by a specified date.

 There are three sections of the Supplementary Information Form that need to be filled out.
 These are: